 Before we begin.
-We need to understanding these stories as a personal journey.
+We need to understand these stories as our personal journey.
 Following the signposts left by those who went before us.
 These stories are not so much a historical re-letting of a Folk tail rather is a description in metaphor of how to complete our journey on earth.
-A guide to show us the processes and the steps along the way.
-Just follow the sign posts in the stories.
+A guide to show us the processes and the steps along the way from the other world.
+Just follow the signposts in the stories.

 The signpost points us to Initiation and Rite of passage stories in general. “the way out of the labyrinth is well known we only have to follow the Ariadne thread, the signpost left by those who went before us.”
 Joseph Campbell

 Many stories begin “once upon a time” but what does that mean?
 We will unpack these stories and understand these stories in a timeless context which I call the eternal.

 The geography of a story.
-These stories often describe where the story takes place, in a forest, by a river, at a Castle, in a courtyard, and so on.
+These stories often describe where the story takes place in the world, in a forest, by a river, at a Castle, in a courtyard, and so on.
 These are descriptions in metaphor of parts of our inner psychic landscape.
 Indeed the stories share the same space that, physical world occupies it is a space of our emotions and psyche.
 Understanding the geography of the Psyche can assist in understanding the story.

 Who within us is listening?
 As we listen to such stories a deeper older part of us is listening.
 An older part of ourselves the part we left behind when we made the journey into life and then again in the journey from the enormous forest to the Castle Quo as laid out in the Iron John story.
 That older part, our Soul turns events into experiences from our own personal history and then deepening those experiences into meaning.
 Behaviour in stories is understandable because Soul gives it, an inside meaning.
 That older part is also our inner child.

 One lifetime as a limitation to understanding.
 In the western world, our biggest limitation is the idea that life is limited to one lifetime and ends at death.
 This idea in a way denies the idea of a transpersonal aspect of ourselves and the eternal, life, and existence outside of linear time.
 In nature we would not limit a Pupa (cocoon of a butterfly) to a lifetime without the butterfly why then would we do this to ourselves then?
-For Ego life ends at death, to be avoided at all costs.
+For our own safety, for Ego life ends at death, to be avoided at all costs.
 In fact that is the prime directive of the Ego “stay alive”.
 If your reading this thank your Ego for a job well done.
-However, for the Soul, which is the eternal oart of us there is no death, Just a change of state.
+However, for the Soul, which is the eternal part of us there is no death, Just a change of state.

 The shamanic way.
 For myself, I call myself a shamanic storyteller because my understanding is that these stories were left for us as a description of the evolution of the Soul’s journey to reunite with our divine part as symbolised by the mystical marriage.
 In older traditions it was the Shaman who travelled to other worlds to bring back healing and off-world wisdom, I feel we are doing this with these stories and my ever-growing understanding of them.
 A good part of these stories happens in the other world and between the storyteller and a good story we can travel there.